 The evaluator created [Test] to document the test requirements of [PSD PP] and the claimed PP-Modules.
 This report references external test evidence such as photographs, video recordings, and screen captures that were used to demonstrate that the required testing was performed.
 Section 4 of [Test] defines the equivalency arguments that were used and the specific TOE devices that were selected as being representative of the TOE.
-Independent testing was conducted by Leidos personnel at the vendor manufacturing facility in North Las Vegas, NV between July 26 and August 3, 2021.
-Additional supplemental evidence was collected at the Leidos facility between August 18 and September 1, 2021.
+Independent testing was conducted between January 11 and August 6, 2021.
+Additional supplemental evidence was collected between August 18 and September 1, 2021.